muya/muya.github.io/_posts/2016-05-10-sublime-text-clone-file-command.md

 ---
 layout: post
-title: Create Shortcut to Clone a File
+title: Create Shortcut to Clone a File in Sublime Text 3
 author: Fred Muya
 ---